 Self-healing

-It is a feature where the tool automatically adjusts test scripts to adapt changes in user behavior or codebase.
+One of the most powerful features of AI testing tools is the ability to automatically adjust test scripts to adapt to changes in user behavior or the codebase.

-• Dynamic element identification: Instead of relying on fixed identifiers, AI tools use multiple attributes to locate UI elements, making tests resilient to changes like modified IDs or class names.
+- Dynamic element identification: Modern AI testing tools use multiple attributes to locate UI elements, making tests more resilient to change.

-• Real-time adaptation: Developers updated the app, and AI, in turn, updates the test scripts on the fly.
+- Real-time adaptation: Developers update the app, and AI, in turn, updates the test scripts on the fly.
 The users won’t notice intervention.

 Roughly speaking, the financial sector could especially benefit from this feature since it’s strictly regulated.
 AI and ML can potentially save banks, wallets, and other financial companies time and a huge amount of money by ensuring continuous compliance.